BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 </table>

 2. Data Integrity: Adding constraints such as primary keys, foreign keys, unique constraints, and check constraints.
-3. ACID Properties: Adhering to the ACID properties: Atomicity, Consistency, Isolation, and Durability.
+3. ACID: Atomicity, Consistency, Isolation, and Durability.
 4. Relationships: Supports relationships between tables through foreign keys.
 5. Normalization: A process of organizing data to minimize redundancy and dependency.
 6. Indexing: Indexing of columns improves query performance.
-7. Concurrency Control: Managing simultaneous access to data by multiple users or processes.
+7. Concurrency Control: Managing many access to data by multiple users or processes.
 8. Backup and Recovery: Protecting against data loss.
 9. Scalability and Performance: Handling growing data volumes and user loads across multiple servers. by using sharding, replication, and partitioning.